wearebraid/griddle/readme.md

 ### `bp()`
 a `bp()` returns the width value of a given breakpoint name.
-It is most useful for creating media queries tied to the named breakpoints in your griddle configuration.
+It is most useful for creating media queries tied to the named breakpoints in your Griddle configuration.

 - `name`: The name of the breakpoint from which you would like to retrieve a width.